 We DO NOT support “just in time” user provisioning through SSO.
-Quantum Workplace platform users are manually created in the platform by your Quantum Workplace platform administrator(s) (unless other methods are agreed upon (e.g., HRIS integration, QW en masse, etc.)
+Quantum Workplace platform users are manually created in the platform by your Quantum Workplace platform administrator(s) unless other methods are agreed upon (e.g., HRIS integration, QW en masse, etc.)

-Identity Provider (IdP) refers to a system that creates and manages identity information for principals while providing authentication services to relying party applications within a federation or distributed network.
+Identity Provider (IdP) refers to a system that creates and manages identity information for principals while providing authentication services to relying on party applications within a federation or distributed network.
 An identity provider offers user authentication as a service.
-Common Identity Providers include Azure Active Directory (Azure AD), OneLogin, Ping Idenity (PingFederate/ PingAccess), G Suite (Google), Okta, and ADFS.
+Common Identity Providers include Azure Active Directory (Azure AD), OneLogin, Ping Identity (PingFederate/ PingAccess), G Suite (Google), Okta, and ADFS.